Danamaz/alx-pre_course/README.md

-This is about alx enjoy it
+This is about alx enjoy it and continuing loving it